 What Is Diesel Fuel Oil: Benefits & Types of Diesel Fuel

-Diesel fuel oil is one of the most crucial energy sources powering global industries, from transportation and agriculture to construction, power generation, and shipping.
+Diesel oil uses is one of the most crucial energy sources powering global industries, from transportation and agriculture to construction, power generation, and shipping.
 Its efficiency, reliability, and ability to produce high torque and power make it the preferred fuel for heavy-duty machinery, trucks, buses, and generators.
-But what exactly is diesel fuel oil?
-What are its benefits, types, and environmental impact?
-And how is the diesel industry evolving with cleaner technologies?

 How Diesel Fuel Is Made